 In John 21:25 we read that not all of what Jesus said and did was recorded.
 The Apostle Paul states in his letter to the Thessalonians that we are to accept both written and oral tradition.
 Protestants, it would seem, only accept written tradition as infallible or meaningfully authoritative, which is ironically opposed to the written tradition!

 “So then, brothers, stand firm and hold to the traditions that you were taught by us, either by our spoken word or by our letter” – 2 Thessalonians 2:15

-If the infallible rule of faith and practice is found in the Scriptures alone, why would Paul command us to “stand firm” in the oral traditions?
-What are you “standing firm” for if oral tradition is—as sola scriptura adherents seem to see it—at best, a good guide, and, at worst, unreliable baggage that hinders the pure, basic essence of the Gospel (as they interpret it)?
+And moreover, if the infallible rule of faith and practice is found in the Scriptures alone, why would Paul command us to “stand firm” in the oral traditions?
+What are we “standing firm” for if oral tradition is—as sola scriptura adherents suggest—at best, a good guide, and, at worst, unreliable baggage that hinders the pure, basic essence of the Gospel?